simatic-ax/apax-cheat-sheet/README.md

 # Apax Cheat Sheet

-## Disclaimer
+## Scope

-The following information are valid for : **Apax version : 3.2.1** Pls. select another github branch-tag (moving forward) in order to switch description for another Apax version you may use instead.
+The following information are valid for : **Apax version : 3.2.X**
+Pls. select another github tag (moving forward) in order to switch description for another Apax feature-version you may use instead.

 ## [01] General